Are you burdened?

 Can you relate?

 Do any of the above scenarios sound familiar?
 Can you relate to one of the situations?
-Or, perhaps you are a single dad, or the spouse of someone with a chemical dependency.
+Or, perhaps you are going through Cancer.
+Maybe you are single dad, the spouse of someone with a chemical dependency, a widow, caring for an elderly parent, or going through infertility.
 Whatever is causing you to be burdened, weighed down, stressed out, and exhausted, can be found in timeless ways throughout history.

 I have a 92-year-old friend who inspires me with his quotes.
 He says, “If it is true, it isn’t new.
 And if it is new, it isn’t true.”